ComfortCare Women’s Health Staff Members

 Stephanie Crawford, President & CEO

 Family: I have been married to my husband, Ches, since 2010.
 We met on a blind date and were the eighth couple that our “matchmaker” set up that ended up getting married.
-We live in Ches’ hometown of Bridgewater, VA with our two furry children – our dogs, Booker and Banyan.
+We live in Ches’ hometown of Bridgewater, VA with our son and our two fur-babies. 🙂

 When did you start working at ComfortCare?
 I started April 10, 2017!